htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

    opened for both reading and writing will result in a warning but not an error.
 #.
 A fair amount of disk space must be available on the submitting
-   machine for storing a job’s checkpoint images.
+   machine for storing a job's checkpoint images.
 A checkpoint image is approximately equal to the virtual memory consumed by a job while it runs.
 If disk space is short, a special checkpoint server can be designated for storing all the checkpoint images for a pool.